A Next Basket Recommendation Reality Check: Performance w.r.t. Repetition and Exploration

-It is worth noting that the repeat ratio of P-TopFreq and GP-TopFreq serves as the upper bound repeat ratio of the recommended basket, and most recommended basket of the repeat-biased method are close to or reach this upper bound, even when the datasets have quite a low ratio of repeat behavior in ground-truth, except for two cases (Sets2sets and DNNTSP on the Tafeng dataset).
-Apart from that, the exploration ratio of repeat-biased methods increases from basket size 10 to 20, however, we believe this is because there are no extra repeat items available, and does not mean that the model actively increases the explore ratio in a larger basket setting.
+The repetition ratios of P-TopFreq and GP-TopFreq serve as the upper bound repetition ratio for the recommended basket.
+Most baskets recommended by repeat-biased methods are close to or reach this upper bound, even when the datasets have a low ratio of repeat behavior in the ground truth, except for two cases (Sets2sets and DNNTSP on the TaFeng dataset).

+Finally, the exploration ratio of repeat-biased methods increases from basket size 10 to 20; we believe that this is because there are simply no extra repeat items available: it does not mean that the methods actively increase the exploration ratio in a larger basket setting.